seleznevatatv/BRIL_ITsim/README.md

 The first argument is the number of events to generate and the second is the jobid for batch processing (for now you can set it to 0).

-Alternatively you can use any of these files: `/afs/cern.ch/work/g/gauzinge/public/minBiasFiles/` which use geometry IT613.
+Alternatively (**preferably**) you can use any of these files: `/afs/cern.ch/work/g/gauzinge/public/minBiasFiles/` which use geometry IT613.
 There are many such files and they can be provided to the pileup input as a list in the next stage.

 #### Using runTheMatrix (not recommended)